lekro/aoc2021/README.md

 - Day 15: `chiton.c`.
 Run part 1 with `./chiton 1` and part 2 with `./chiton 5`.
 - Day 16: `packet.c`.
 - Day 17: `trick.c`.
 This one accepts either command line arguments or stdin.
-- Day 18: `snailfish.c.
+- Day 18: `snailfish.c`.
 Use `-DDEBUG` to follow the explode/split operations.